KSTARK007/LDC-RethinkDB/README.md

 ## Configuration

-The LUC-specific configurations are handled internally through the modified cache layer.
+The LDC-specific configurations are handled internally through the modified cache layer.
 Cache size and workload parameters are controlled through the experiment scripts.